aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 To attain a better life for them while here and encouragement in their prime.

 Ruby’s own family has added much to her enjoyment and fulfillment of the soul.
-Her one child, Margret, five grandchildren, and eight great-grandchildren is her glory to behold.
+Her one child, Margret, five grandchildren, and eight great-grandchildren are her glory to behold.
 Her home is always open to each and every one, and there will have find Good food including hot rolls, meats, salads, vegetables and fruit of ever kind.
 And she greets you with such warmth, as in her nature